-It has been SO fun to be able to pick the topics we wanted to learn about as a family and then place a picture of them on our timeline.
-We just used a roll of adding paper (for an adding machine) as the timeline.
-We wrote the years (in 10 year increments) on the paper.
-Then we taped images of what we studied on the timeline.
+It has been SO fun to be able to pick the topics we wanted to learn about as a family and then place a picture of them on our homemade timeline.
+We just used a roll of adding machine paper as our timeline and used the length of an entire wall.
+We laminated it so we could tape our images to it and move them around, if needed, without damaging the timeline.

-We made a lot of our own "Rhyme/Date" flash cards that we used to play history games with:
+To continue on with History... we made our own "Rhyme/Date" flash cards that we used to play history games with:

 MATCH (like concentration) - where the "cards" are all face down and you flip a date card over and try to match the correct "rhyme" event that goes with that date.